 Our Board of Directors

 Treasurer Lee Webster, co-founder, is the Director of New Hampshire Funeral Resources, Education & Advocacy, co-founder and historian of the Conservation Burial Alliance, former President of the National Home Funeral Alliance, and former board member and educational consultant for the Green Burial Council.
 She is a national speaker on funeral reform and author of several home funeral and green burial books, including Essentials for Practicing Home Funeral Guides and Changing Landscapes: Exploring the growth of ethical, compassionate and environmentally sustainable green funeral practices.

 Membership Secretary Kim Adams comes to the Board with many years of experience in the death/dying field, having begun in the early 1990's as a case manager, and housing and legislative advocate for people with HIV/AIDS.
-She is Secretary of the National Home Funeral Alliance Board of Directors as Secretary and Events Coordinator, is a certified, professional End of Life Coach, home funeral guide, hospice volunteer, Reiki practitioner, and an Advisory Board Member of Threshold Support Circle in Baltimore, Maryland.
+She serves on the National Home Funeral Alliance Board of Directors as Secretary and Events Coordinator, is a certified, professional End of Life Coach, home funeral guide, hospice volunteer, Reiki practitioner, and an Advisory Board Member of Threshold Support Circle in Baltimore, Maryland.